Family festivities or safe, solo celebrations. Here's how Europe is handling a Covid-19 Christmas | NewsChannel 3-12

 The UK has agreed to ease social contact restrictions during the festive period from December 23 to 27; people will be allowed to travel freely between the four UK nations to spend time with friends and family in an exclusive “Christmas bubble.”

+However, Welsh First Minister Mark Drakeford on December 16 said that no more than two households should form a bubble in Wales.

+Households in Scotland, Wales, Northern Ireland and most of England are currently banned from mixing indoors in private homes.

+Scotland will allow up to three households to form a bubble during this time, but it will restrict the number of people in any bubble to eight.
+There are no separate arrangements for New Year, when existing tiered restrictions will apply.

 Travel across the border to the Republic of Ireland has already been the subject of much debate.
 The current advice from the Northern Ireland Executive instructs those traveling outside the region for Christmas to do so between December 22 and 28.

-Scotland will also allow up to three households to form a bubble during this time, but it plans to restrict the number of people in any bubble to eight.
-There are no separate arrangements for New Year, when existing tiered restrictions will apply.

-Households in Scotland, Wales and Northern Ireland are currently banned from mixing indoors in private homes.

 Comments